EarthEngineering/docker-earth-quickstart/README.md

 ### EarthWeb configuration

-Instantiate tronWeb as in the following example:
+Instantiate earthWeb as in the following example:

 ```
-const EarthWeb = require('tronweb')
+const EarthWeb = require('earthweb')

-const tronWeb = new EarthWeb(
+const earthWeb = new EarthWeb(
     "http://127.0.0.1:9090",
     "http://127.0.0.1:9090",
     "http://127.0.0.1:9090",